An Evening of Alcohol

 It stands to reason that if you aren’t brushing regularly, your partner may smell it.
 Failing to take daily care of your teeth leaves the unpleasant odor of lingering bacteria, and it can lead to cavities which can also cause bad breath.
 The American Dental Association recommends you brush twice a day for two minutes each time using a soft-bristled brush, and floss daily.

 You had to know this would be on the list somewhere.
 Everyone has woken up with morning breath, that unpleasant odor that visits your mouth after a good night’s sleep.
-There is a good reasons behind this.
+There is a good reason behind this.
 Saliva production slows down while you sleep.
 It’s made worse when you breathe through your mouth while you sleep, or if you snore.
 Some medications can make it worse, too, which makes this problem especially aggressive among the elderly, who tend to be on several medications.

 The solution to this is quite simple.
 The National Health Service in England suggests you brush right before bed without eating or drinking anything afterwards.
 To make sure you’re doing your all, be sure to brush your tongue as well.